Reading Time: 9 minutes

 To get a complete picture of the resurgence of the industry, we looked at the publications, headlines, and digital PR ideas that are trending currently and with future growth looking interesting.
 Let’s dive in.

-Standout Publication: AFAR – the fastest-growing magazine in all of 2020
+Standout Publication: AFAR – the fastest-growing travel magazine

 According to Statista, AFAR was the fastest-growing magazine publication in the United States in 2020, with a 59% increase in their monthly audience.